jineshcodes/jineshcodes.github.io/_posts/2022-01-19-amazon-interview-experience.markdown

 I recently appeared for an Amazon SDE 2 interview, and this article will document my experience.
 The entire process took about three months, from the day the recruiter contacted me to the time I got the offer.

+Amazon SDE-2 interview process has one telephonic screening and four on-site rounds.
+Making a total of five rounds.
+Sometimes, there are additional rounds conducted as a part of on-site interview.
+[Because of the global pandemic everything was conducted virtually.]

 #### Telephonic Screening
 *[15 days after the first conversation with the recruiter]*